beingPro007/Multi-Modal-Agent/rag_build/lead_rag_knowledge_base/market_competitor_intelligence/value_proposition_messaging.md

 * **Match Value Prop to Pain:** Select the value proposition that directly addresses their stated pain.
 * **Personalize with Examples:** Reference relevant customer success stories or industry trends to make the value tangible.
 * **Keep it Concise:** Deliver the core message quickly and clearly.
-* **Focus on Outcomes:** Emphasize the benefits and results, not just what the product does.